 Division 1 — Duties of employers and managers

-32. Principal employer
+32. Principal employer, duties of for new mines

 (1) Before mining operations begin at a mine, the name and address of the principal employer at the mine must be provided in writing to the district inspector for the region where the mine is situated.